Diego-Segovia/AHK-Scripts/README.md

 ## Visual Studio Scripts

 Note: You can perform action by pressing one of the following ending keys: <kbd>Enter</kbd> , <kbd>Space</kbd> , or <kbd>Tab</kbd>

+### Quality of Life When Using Visual Studio

+- Press middle mouse button to run project
+- Using <kbd>Ctrl</kbd> + <kbd>S</kbd> will trigger document formatting.
+(This allows XAML files to be formatted on save which in not provided by Visual Studio out of box).

 ### XAML Grid Utility